rgorby/MAGE/docs/source/running/geoGTRQuickStart.rst

     The ``-01``, ``-02``, etc. suffixes indicate the segment number, and the segments are run in order.
 * ``tiegcm_standalone-**.*``
-    This segment runs the TIE-GCM model to create the initial conditions for the coupled model.
+    This segment runs the TIEGCM model to create the initial conditions for the coupled model.
     The ``-01`` to ``-08``. suffixes indicate the segment number, and the segments are run in order.
 * ``geospace-**.*``